skx/overseer/README.md

   * via lookups of A, AAAA, MX, NS, or TXT records.
 * FTP
 * HTTP & HTTPS fetches.
+  * Requests may be GET or POST, and HTTP basic-authentication is also supported.
 * IMAP & IMAPS
 * MySQL
 * ping